hmxmilohax/rb3-pc/_english/customconfiguration.md

 You can leave this as is if you want, but I would consider changing the following options:
 * ![A tan square with a solid outline.](https://raw.githubusercontent.com/hmxmilohax/rb3-pc/main/assets/images/cust/smalltan.png "Tan Square") **Optional tweaks**:
-	* **“Show trophy popups”** - Mimics the way Trophy notifications appear on the PS3.
+	* **"Show trophy popups"** - Mimics the way Trophy notifications appear on the PS3.
 I personally disable this as the game has its own pop-ups.
-	* **“Show PPU compilation hint”** - This creates a popup whenever RPCS3 is compiling units for the PPU.
+	* **"Show PPU compilation hint"** - This creates a popup whenever RPCS3 is compiling units for the PPU.
 This only comes up once as the "Recompiler (LLVM)" setting in the CPU tab does this when launching the game.
-	* **“Show shader compilation hint”** - This creates a popup whenever RPCS3 is compiling shaders.
+	* **"Show shader compilation hint"** - This creates a popup whenever RPCS3 is compiling shaders.
 Whether you leave it on or not is up to you, but I should tell you what this means as it is important.
-When you run PS3 games, it has to compile shaders to “translate” the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
+When you run PS3 games, it has to compile shaders to "translate" the graphics from a PS3 format to a format your PC can work with. **The game will** appear to **stutter when this happens**. **This happens on ALL computer systems.
 When it finishes** compiling an effect, **it will usually never happen again**. **The best way to deal with this is** just **to** **play the game** as it will quickly go away.
 You can also use Rock Band 3 Deluxe's Autoplay modifier to let it go through a few songs in party shuffle and let it compile a decent amount of shaders.
-	* **“Start games in Fullscreen mode”** - Switches to Fullscreen when you start Rock Band 3.
+	* **"Start games in Fullscreen mode"** - Switches to Fullscreen when you start Rock Band 3.
-	* **“Use Native Interface”** - Removes the pretty displays RPCS3 adds, including notifications and game startup background.
+	* **"Use Native Interface"** - Removes the pretty displays RPCS3 adds, including notifications and game startup background.
 It will instead use old school pop-ups.
 This can also fix a problem with instrument controllers soft locking the game when the keyboard comes up.
 The native interface also seems to cause slight frame rate drops.

 <br/>